 — HWZ forum member (Thinking of repasting GPU thread, Aug 2025)

 “For the thermal pad don’t scrimp for high-end GPUs, the memory really can run hot.
-It’s just a one-time thing, do it and forget it.
-It’s just sad that manufacturers scrimp on this kind of thing on high-end graphics cards.”
+It’s just a one-time thing, do it and forget it.”

 — Phen8210, HardwareZone Hardware Clinic (GPU Thermal Repaste thread, Sep 2024)